-The Broadcast Committee of Advertising Practice (CAP), author of the UK Code of Broadcast Advertising (the BCAP Code), is consulting on changes to its rules on offence (4.1) and the scheduling of advertising for sanitary protection products (32.6.1) in light of the Equality Act 2010 (the Act).
+The Committee of Advertising Practice (CAP), author of the UK Code of Non-broadcast Advertising and Direct & Promotional Marketing (the CAP Code), is consulting on changes to its rules on offence (4.1) and rolling papers and filters (20.5) in light of the Equality Act 2010.

-The last wholesale review of the BCAP Code was completed in 2010, before the Act came into force.
-BCAP therefore considered that in light of the public sector equality duty contained in the Act, to which BCAP considers it is subject, it would be appropriate to examine whether the BCAP Code is consistent in the protections it provides to those sharing any of the protected characteristics included in the Act.
-This analysis showed that certain changes to the BCAP Code, while not necessarily required by law, would strengthen the protections it provides.
-The relevant provisions of the Act and the rationale for BCAP's decision to consult on changes to its rules are set out in part 3.
+The last wholesale review of the CAP Code was completed in 2010, before the Act came into force.
+CAP therefore considered that in light of the public sector equality duty contained in the Act, to which CAP considers it is subject, it would be appropriate to examine whether the CAP Code is consistent in the protections it provides to those sharing any of the protected characteristics included in the Act.
+This analysis showed that certain changes to the Code, while not necessarily required by law, would strengthen the protections the CAP Code provides.
+The relevant provisions of the Act and the rationale for CAP's decision to consult on changes to its rules are set out in part 3.